Diseases & Conditions

 X-rays.
 X-rays provide images of dense structures, such as bone.
 X-rays of the leg, ankle, and foot are commonly done to evaluate a pilon fracture.
 An x-ray can show if there is an injury to your bones or if the joints in your ankle are out of place.

-Many pilon fractures require surgery, but some stable fractures can be treated nonsurgically.
+Many pilon fractures require surgery but, rarely, some stable fractures can be treated nonsurgically.
 Whether or not your doctor recommends surgery often depends on how out of place (displaced) the fractured pieces of bone are.

 Nonsurgical treatment may be recommended for stable fractures in which the pieces of bone are not displaced or are minimally displaced.

-It may also be recommended for patients who do not do a lot of walking or for patients who are at higher risk for surgical complications.
-For example, patients with severe osteoporosis, heart disease, or other medical concerns may not be able to tolerate surgery.
+It may also be recommended for patients who are unable to walk or patients with very serious medical problems who may not be able to tolerate surgery.